bitloops/blog/articles/converting-figma-designs-into-professional-react-code.md

 ### Coding the Design
 Now let's get to the fun part - actually writing some code!

-The first thing to understand is that HTML is THE key website language.
+The first thing to understand is that **HTML is THE key website language**.

 What this means is that browsers read and interpret HTML to render what you want on the browser.

 You then have CSS that defines the styling of your code.

 And finally, you can add interactivity by using javascript or other similar languages.

 Let's break this down into parts.